hotosm/hotosm-website/donate.markdown

 permalink: "/donate/"
 position: 13
-Summary Text: If you are an organization and would like to contribute to HOT's mission-critical work to partner with local communities, please reach out to donations@hotosm.org
+Summary Text: If you are an organization and would like to contribute to HOT's mission-critical work to partner with local communities, please reach out to <a href="mailto:donations@hotosm.org">donations@hotosm.org</a>
 layout: donate
 ---